siran/writing/posts/A New Vision On Money/2025-11-26-on-money--12-The first step toward recognizing what does have value.md

 only thing you want.

-## During the day
+### During the day

 Whenever you find yourself in a situation that produces any discomfort, pain, or sense of loss, slowly repeat to yourself:

-> I can choose to change the thoughts that cause me pain.
+> "I can choose to change the thoughts that cause me pain."

 Try to consider seriously that this idea may be true in the specific situation you are in.
 Very soon, you will surely see the witnesses that will show you that